Cincinnati Bearcats men's basketball: 1960–1964: Back to back championships

-Sparked by the exploits of Robertson, who became the first player to lead the nation in scoring in three consecutive seasons, Cincinnati advanced to the Final Four in 1958–59 and 1959–60, settling for third place both years.
-Then the Bearcats, with a rookie head coach (Ed Jucker) and without Robertson, won their first national title in 1960–61.
-Then to prove that its 1961 championship was no fluke, UC repeated as national champion in 1961–62.
-Cincinnati made a fifth-straight trip to the Final Four in 1962–63, and narrowly missed capturing a third-straight national crown when the Loyola Ramblers overcame a 15-point deficit and defeated the Bearcats by a basket, 60–58, in overtime.
+The Bearcats, under rookie head coach Ed Jucker and in their first season without Robertson, who graduated after the 1959–1960 season, won their first national title in 1960–61.
+Cincinnati then repeated as national champion in 1961–62, and made a fifth-straight trip to the Final Four in 1962–63, narrowly missed capturing a third-straight national crown when Loyola of Chicago overcame a 15-point deficit and defeated the Bearcats 60–58 in overtime.

 During those five seasons, UC recorded a 37-game win streak and posted a 161–16 ledger.
 The five straight Final Four appearances is a feat topped only by UCLA.
 Connie Dierking (1958), Ralph Davis (1960), Bob Wiesenhahn (1961), Paul Hogue (1961, 1962), Tom Thacker (1963), Tony Yates (1963), Ron Bonham (1963, 1964) and George Wilson (1963) were accorded All-American recognition with Wilson playing on the U.S. 1964 Olympic gold medal team.

-1970s – Continued success
+1965-1983: Catlett and Badger eras

-The Bearcats during the 1970s compiled a 170–85 record (.667).
+The Bearcats during the 1970s compiled a 170–85 record.
 The success was led by flashy-dressing head coach Gale Catlett, who led the Bearcats to the NCAA tournament in the 1974–75 season returning Cincinnati to the Big Dance for the first time since the 1965–66 season.
 Cincinnati inaugurated the Metro Conference by winning the league's first two tournament championships and made four consecutive post-season appearances from 1974 to 1977, including a Sweet Sixteen appearance in 1975.
 Catlett was also a skilled recruiter, bringing Jim Ard (1970), Lloyd Batts (1973), Steve Collier (1976), Gary Yoder (1977), Bob Miller (1978) and Pat Cummings (1979) to Cincinnati who all earned All-American recognition.
 Cummings closed his career as UC's No. 2 leading scorer of all time.

 After the 1977–78 campaign Catlett would leave to coach his alma mater West Virginia and Cincinnati hired Chicago Bulls head coach Ed Badger.
 A month into Badger's first season, the Bearcats were banned from postseason play and live television for two years due to numerous violations under Catlett, including recruiting violations and impermissible benefits.
+In 1981, Cincinnati would win the longest NCAA Division I basketball game against Bradley, which lasted seven overtime periods.
 Badger would have only two winning seasons during his tenure, and resigned after the 1983 season.